MerlinZCC/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/cse-110-issue-template.md

 ---
-name: Standup Notes Template
+name: CSE 110 Issue Template
 about: Describe this issue template's purpose here.
 title: ''
-labels: Create standup Notes
+labels: ''
 assignees: MerlinZCC

 ---

+What is the issue mainly about?